jesusmontera/Grover-database-in-python-Qiskit/README.md

 Also shows the qubits bloch sphere so you can understand how the it works for multiple searched values.
 I mean if you search 2 values witch that are entagled with indexs (results) 1 (01) and 3 (11) you will se that the first bloch vector points to 1 in near 65% because both result bits are one each result , and the second vector is 50% cero and 50% one, because  it must satisfy ambiguos scond bit results 0 and 1.

-Also I have code in MFC Vc6++ with my own quantum engine that does the same (and faster), so no need to install Qiskit
+Also I have code in MFC Vc6++ for windows with my own quantum engine that does the same (and faster), so no need to install Qiskit

 ![Alt text](ima.png?raw=true "Grover search qiskit python 3.6 pyqt5 gui")